Livar Nysted: Crossing the South Atlantic with Avalon in 2013

 Eight men left Puerto de Mogán, Gran Canaria on 17 January 2013 in order to cross the Atlantic Ocean in a rowing boat.
 Another boat, Titan, left two days before them.
 The crew of Avalon aimed to reach Port Saint Charles in Barbados in less than 30 days in order to set a new world record.
 Captain on this trip was Leven Brown, the same man who was captain on Artemis in 2010, when four rowers broke a 114-year-old record.
 Leven had once before sat a world record on this distance, it was in 2008 with La Mondiale.
 In 2011 another boat, Sara G., took La Mondiale's record.
 The crew of Avalon were Leven Brown, Livar Nysted, Tim Spiteri, Calum McNicol, Benno Rawlinson, Peter Fleck, James Cowan, and Jan Øner.

 Crossing the Indian Ocean with tRio in 2013

-In the summer of 2013 Nysted went on another expedition together with two other men: Maxime Chaya from Lebanon and the British Stuart Kershaw.
+In summer 2013, Nysted went on another expedition together with two other men: Maxime Chaya from Lebanon and the British Stuart Kershaw.
 Their journey started in Perth, Australia on 9 June 2013.
 They crossed the Indian Ocean by rowing.
 They arrived at Mauritius on 5 August 2013 after rowing for 57 days, 15 hours and 49 minutes, which was new world record.
 Livar sat three world records after completing this journey: he and the two others were the first crew of three to cross the Indian Ocean, they were also the fastest rowing crew to row this distance and Livar sat a new world record for having crossed two oceans in a rowing boat within the same year.